adlnet/xAPI-Spec/xAPI.md

 in and retrieve them from an LRS.

 ###### Details:
-The table below lists all properties of the Attachment object.
+The table below lists all properties of the Attachment Object.
 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th><th>Required</th></tr>
 	<tr>